ministryofjustice/security-guidance/docs/acceptable-use.md

 -   Excessive private use during working time.
 -   Installing unlicensed or unauthorised software.
 -   Redirecting print jobs from MoJ printers to a personal printer.
+-   Sending work material to personal devices or email accounts.

 ## Why unacceptable use is a problem